bitol-io/definitions/README.md

-# definitions
+# Definitions

-Definitions used within the Bitol project
+Definitions used within the Bitol project.
+Definitions are either under Apache 2.0 license or public domain.